Treasures of COASTAL JAPAN

 Kanazawa

-On our final full day in Kanazawa, we take in the city’s vibrant contemporary art and architecture scene.
+Our final full day in Kanazawa highlights the city’s vibrant contemporary art and architecture scene.
 We begin with the D.T.
-Suzuki Museum, a quietly stunning modern building by Yoshio Taniguchi (architect of New York’s Museum of Modern Art) and dedicated to the internationally known 20th Century Buddhist philosopher and Kanazawa native who helped spread Buddhist teachings around the world.
+Suzuki Museum, a quietly stunning modern building by Yoshio Taniguchi (architect of New York’s Museum of Modern Art), dedicated to the internationally known 20th Century Buddhist philosopher and Kanazawa native who helped spread Buddhist teachings around the world.
 A walk along a contemplative path brings us to the cutting-edge contemporary exhibits and design of the 21st Century Museum of Art, by Japan’s Pritzker Prize-winning SANAA team.
 After lunch in the museum’s café, the remainder of the day is free before our onward journey.

 Accommodations: Hyatt Centric Kanazawa